SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 Important: You must install a plugin into *Le Mans Ultimate* plugins directory ([LMU]\Plugins\) for the telemetry interface and the pitstop mode to work.
 You can find the plugin in the *Utilities\3rd Part\rf2_sm_tools_3.7.14.2.zip*.
 Take a look [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#installation-of-telemetry-providers) for installation instructions.

-### Disclaimer

-The *Le Mans Ultimate* game is under heavy development by the studio at the time of this writing.
-It is marketed as early access and many things are still not working.
-This also affects the data API and the integration with Simulator Controller.
-For example, pitstop settings handling is not supported yet and there are problems with driver names and car model names.
-I will continiously improve on that as far as there are improvements on the side of the *Le Mans Ultimate* data API.

 ### Mode *Chat*

 The mode "Chat" binds all the configured chat messages to buttons on your controller hardware.
 The chat messages can be defined in the [Chat tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-chat).
 The messages will be only availabe in a multiuser race scenario, since "Le Mans Ultimate" activates the chat system only there.